 Unearned revenue liability arises when payment is received from customers before the services are rendered or goods are delivered to them.
-According to revenue recognition principle of accounting, an inflow of cash from customers or clients can’t be regarded as reveneue until the underlying goods or services are acually provided to them.
+According to revenue recognition principle of accounting, an inflow of cash from customers or clients can’t be regarded as revenue until the underlying goods or services are actually provided to them.

-Let’s assume for example that Mexico Manufacturing Company receives $25,000 cash in advance from a buyer on December 1, 2020.
-The agreement pertaining to this transaction stats that the company must manufacture and provide goods to the buyer on January 15, 2021 against the prepayment received from him on December 1, 2020.
-The amount of $25,000 will essentially appear as liability in the books of Mexico Company until it manufactures and actually delivers the goods to the buyer on January 15, 2021.
-If Mexico prepares its annual financial statements on December 31, 2020, it must report an unearned revenue liability of $25,000 in its balance sheet.
-When the company will deliver goods to the buyer on January 15, 2021, it will eliminate the liability and recognize a revenue in its accounting records on that date.
-Under accual accounting, this revenue will essentially become a part of the company’s total revenue for the year 2021 because it will be considered as “revenue” or “eraned earned” only in year 2021, and not in 2020.
+Let’s assume, for example, Mexico Manufacturing Company receives $25,000 cash in advance from a buyer on December 1, 2021.
+The agreement pertaining to this transaction stats that the company must manufacture and provide goods to the buyer on January 15, 2022 against the prepayment received from him on December 1, 2021.
+The amount of $25,000 will essentially appear as liability in the books of Mexico Company until it manufactures and actually delivers the goods to the buyer on January 15, 2022.

-Unearned revenue is not an uncommon liabilty; it can be seen on the balance sheet of many companies.
-For example, hotels and restaurants issue special tickets that customers can exchange for meals within some specific future period, software companies issue coupons that their customers can use to updade their software the company may release in future, magazine publishers may receive cash or checks in advance at the time of receiving orders from their customers, airline companies mostly sell their tickets for future flights etc.
+Unearned revenue is not an uncommon liability; it can be seen on the balance sheet of many companies.
+For example, hotels and restaurants issue special tickets that customers can exchange for meals within some specific future period, software companies issue coupons that their customers can use to update the software to latest version the company might release in future, magazine publishers may receive cash or checks in advance at the time of receiving orders from their customers, airline companies generally sell their tickets to passengers for future flights etc.

 In some industries, the unearned revenue comprises a large portion of total current liabilities of the entity.
-For example in air line industry, the unearned revenue liability arisen from tickets issued for future flights consists of almost 50% of total current liabilities.
+For example in air line industry, this liability arisen from tickets issued for future flights consists of almost 50% of total current liabilities.

 Journal entries related to unearned revenue

-When prepayment from a customer is received, an unearned revenue liability is recorded immediatly.
+When prepayment from a customer is received, a liability is recorded immediately.
 To record this liability, cash account is debited and unearned revenue account is credited.
 The journal entry is given below:

 Unearned revenue [Cr.]

-When the unearned revenue is earned by delivering related goods and/or services, the unearned revenue liability decreases and revenue increases.
+When the revenue is actually earned by delivering the related goods and/or services, the liability decreases and revenue increases.
 It is recorded by debiting unearned revenue account and crediting earned revenue account.
-The journal entry is given below:
+The journal entry looks like the following: